38th G8 summit: Discussed topics

 The main topic of the G8 summit was the European sovereign debt crisis, particularly following the fall of talks to form a Greek government following an election.
-President Obama told the press: "There is now an emerging consensus that more must be done to promote growth and job creation right now in the context of these fiscal and structural reforms."
+Obama told the press: "There is now an emerging consensus that more must be done to promote growth and job creation right now in the context of these fiscal and structural reforms."
 In its declaration the G8 agreed "that all of our governments need to take actions to boost confidence and nurture recovery including reforms to raise productivity, growth and demand within a sustainable, credible and non-inflationary macroeconomic framework.
 We commit to fiscal responsibility and, in this context, we support sound and sustainable fiscal consolidation policies that take into account countries' evolving economic conditions and underpin confidence and economic recovery."
 The G8 leaders also stated in the declaration that they agreed on the importance of a strong and cohesive eurozone for global stability and recovery, and affirmed their interest in Greece remaining in the eurozone while respecting its commitments.
-However disagreement over economic growth favored by France's President François Hollande and fiscal responsibility favored by Germany's chancellor Angela Merkel is also reflected in the G8 summit declaration where the G8 members stated "The global economic recovery shows signs of promise, but significant headwinds persist.
+However disagreement over economic growth favored by France's president François Hollande and fiscal responsibility favored by Germany's chancellor Angela Merkel is also reflected in the G8 summit declaration where the G8 members stated "The global economic recovery shows signs of promise, but significant headwinds persist.
 Against this background, we commit to take all necessary steps to strengthen and reinvigorate our economies and combat financial stresses, recognizing that the right measures are not the same for each of us."

-During their first meeting the G8 leaders discussed the nuclear program of Iran, North Korea's nuclear ambitions and the violent internal conflict in Syria.
+During their first meeting the G8 leaders discussed the nuclear program of Iran, North Korea's nuclear ambitions, and the violent internal conflict in Syria.
 They agreed that Iran must prove that its nuclear programme is peaceful and that North Korea will be further isolated if it "continues down the path of provocation".
 There were consensus among the G8 that the Kofi Annan peace plan for Syria must be fully implemented.
 The G8 also discussed the political transition in Burma.
 In this context President Obama said: "On a brighter note, we had the opportunity to discuss Burma, and all of us are hopeful that the political process and transition and transformation that is beginning to take place there takes root."

 The G8 states committed themselves to a New Alliance for Food Security and Nutrition with African leaders and the private sector whose target it is to lift 50 million people from poverty within 10 years.
 By this alliance, the G8 wanted to "accelerate the flow of private capital to African agriculture, take to scale new technologies and other innovations that can increase sustainable agricultural productivity, and reduce the risk borne by vulnerable economies and communities."
-The G8 leaders also discussed a broad release of national oil reserves to steady shaky energy markets when sanctions against Iran begin on 28 July 2012 respectively when an oil embargo against Iran by the European Union goes into on 1 July 2012.
+The G8 leaders also discussed a broad release of national oil reserves to steady shaky energy markets when sanctions against Iran began on 28 July 2012 respectively when an oil embargo against Iran by the European Union went into effect on 1 July 2012.